Factors That Affect Life Insurance Premiums

 Smoking

 Cigarettes are not the only things that affect your life insurance rates.
 Any form of nicotine you use can get you into smoker rates.
-You may be added to the smoker rates if you take nicotine patches and gum, chew tobacco, pipes, smokeless tobacco, e-cigarettes, and vape.
-The rules about life insurance rates are based on the repetitiveness of nicotine a customer uses, which varies by life insurance companies.
+You may be added to the smoker rates if you take nicotine patches and gum, chewing tobacco, pipes, smokeless tobacco, e-cigarettes, and vaping.
+The rules about life insurance rates based on the repetitiveness of nicotine a customer uses vary by life insurance company.

 Family Medical History

-Most life insurance application processes will request your family’s medical records.
-Your family’s medical history can affect your life insurance rates.
-If your family’s health record falls under cancer, congenital heart disease, melanoma, and cardiovascular disease, you may get higher premium costs and rates on life insurance.
+Many life insurance applications will ask for your family’s medical history, as it can influence your premiums.
+If your family’s health history includes conditions such as cancer, congenital heart disease, melanoma, or cardiovascular disease, you may face higher premiums and rates.

 Occupation and Hobbies